emmz3230/Routing-Controller-Doc/docs/Using-middlewares/Use existing-middleware.md

 ```

-This way compression middleware will be applied for all actions of the `UserController` controller, and will be executed before its action execution.
+This way, compression middleware applies to all actions of the `UserController` and runs before its action execution.
 Same way you can use `@UseAfter` decorator here.

 4. If you want to use compression module globally for all controllers you can simply register it during bootstrap: